Express and Verified Installment Agreements for Payroll Taxes

 What if I can't afford payroll taxes and operating expenses?

-If you're applying for a payment plan that goes beyond the original ASED, the IRS will ask you to sign a waiver extending the ASED to one year after the projected end date of your installment agreement.
+If you're applying for a payment plan that goes beyond the original ASED, the IRS may ask you to sign a waiver extending the ASED to one year after the projected end date of your installment agreement.
 Typically, if you sign the waiver, the IRS will not assess the TRFP.
 Note that you should always consult with a tax pro before signing this type of agreement.

 If you are unable to pay off the tax within one year after the ASED and you refuse to extend the ASED, the IRS may assess the TFRP.
 In this situation, the IRS will gather all of the information required to assess this penalty.
 In particular, they will identify responsible individuals (potentially including certain employees), request a TFRP liability interview, and ask for Form 433-A from them.
 Then, the agency will again ask these individuals to sign the waiver extending the assessment, and if they refuse, the IRS will assess the penalty.